enkidevs/curriculum/java/testing/testing-ii/focus-testing-on-key-areas.md

 ## Revision

-What area of testing should not be prioritised?
+What area of testing should not be prioritized?

-`???`
+???

 - `external libraries`
 - `code with frequent bugs`